mroge02/math212/Resources212.md

 ### Physics

-- "This is a well-known problem of a rigid domain wall called after Zhirnov...", https://mathematica.stackexchange.com/a/245841/4999
+- "This is a well-known problem of a rigid domain wall called after Zhirnov...", https://mathematica.stackexchange.com/a/245841/4999.
+"The main point here is that the domain wall solution (that you are, in fact, looking for) corresponds to a separatrix.
+That is, it is a special trajectory.
+To select it, one needs to take the corresponding boundary conditions.
+It brings up the desired simple solution, while other trajectories are described by special functions."

 ## Teaching

 - Trefethen, [*Exploring ODEs*](http://people.maths.ox.ac.uk/trefethen/Exploring.pdf) — MATLAB/Chebfun approach that explores concepts in ODEs assuming one can solve (almost) any ODE with a simple numerical computer command.